I gave this kid’s picnic table a makeover by painting over the rotten wood. Let me show you the steps on how I did it.

 Do you have an outdoor piece of furniture or maybe parts of your house where the wood is rotten?

-I bought this kids’ picnic table at a garage sale and I didn’t realize that some parts on the table were rotten.
-Because it’s just a picnic table for the kids, I didn’t want to spend a lot of money repairing it so after some quick research, I realized I could repair it easily and I’m so happy with the results!
+I bought this little kids’ picnic table at a garage sale and I didn’t realize that some parts on the table were rotten.
+Because it’s just a picnic table for the kids, I didn’t want to spend a lot of money repairing it so after some quick research, I realized I could repair it easily myself and I’m so happy with the results!

 I’m also participating in an Outdoor Extravaganza hosted by my friend Shauna of Satori Design Living.
 Today we’re sharing with you our Paint and Build It Projects so be sure to see more projects at the end of this post.